-Sediment samples are obtained once each quarter year in Sasebo, Yokosuka, and Nakagusuku Wan from preselected locations including U.S. nuclear-powered ship berthing locations and areas away from these berthing locations.
-This frequency is adequate to monitor nuclear-powered ship operations since the predominant associated radionuclide, cobalt 60, has a half-life slightly in excess of five years, and will not appreciably decay between surveys.
+Sediment samples are obtained once each quarter year in Sasebo, Yokosuka, and Nakagusuku Wan from select locations including U.S. nuclear-powered ship berthing locations and areas away from these berthing locations.
+This frequency is adequate to monitor nuclear-powered ship operations since the predominant associated radionuclide, cobalt-60, has a half-life slightly in excess of five years, and will not appreciably decay between surveys.
 The harbor sediment sample locations are shown in Figures 1, 2, and 3.
 The samples are collected with a six inch square Birge-Ekman dredge (grapple type sampler) modified to collect only the top one-half to one inch of sediment.
 This layer was selected because it should be more mobile and more accessible to marine life than deeper layers.
-The dredge samples are analyzed for gamma radioactivity, including cobalt 60 and other non-naturally occurring radionuclides using a germanium detector with a multichannel analyzer.
+The dredge samples are analyzed for gamma radioactivity, including cobalt-60 and other non-naturally occurring radionuclides using a germanium detector with a multichannel analyzer.
 The dredge samples are not dried prior to analysis, but are drained of excess water.
 Results from the dredge samples are summarized in Table 1.
 A range is shown since samples from different locations show some variation.

-Results of these analyses show that the most predominant gamma emitting radionuclides are naturally occurring potassium 40 and daughters of uranium and thorium.
-Cesium 137 was detected in some sediment samples from Sasebo, Yokosuka, and Nakagusuku Wan.
-The cesium 137 detected is not related to U. S. Naval nuclear reactor operations because the high integrity Naval fuel retains all related fission products.
-The cesium 137 concentrations measured in the sediment are due to worldwide dispersion from weapons testing.
-All Sasebo, Yokosuka, and Nakagusuku Wan samples analyzed contained no detectable cobalt 60.
-Accordingly, the operation of U.S. Naval nuclear powered ships has had no significant effect on the natural background radioactivity levels in Sasebo, Yokosuka, and Nakagusuku Wan.
-Table 1 summarizes the results of these analyses.
+Results of these analyses show that the most predominant gamma emitting radionuclides are naturally occurring potassium-40 and daughters of uranium and thorium.
+Cesium-137 was detected in some sediment samples from Sasebo, Yokosuka, and Nakagusuku Wan.
+The cesium-137 detected is not related to U.S. naval nuclear reactor operations because the high integrity naval fuel retains all related fission products.
+The cesium-137 concentrations measured in the sediment are due to worldwide dispersion from weapons testing and are similar to those found in many parts of the world.
+All Sasebo, Yokosuka, and Nakagusuku Wan samples analyzed contained no detectable cobalt-60.